Automatic number-plate recognition in the United Kingdom: Car cloning

-The success of ANPR in detecting vehicles of interest to police has led to a new kind of crime - car cloning.
+The success of ANPR in detecting vehicles of interest to police has led to a new kind of crime, termed car cloning.
 Criminals target vehicles of the same make and model to copy these number plates so that ANPR systems will record a read on the make and model relating to a fake number plate.
 Any legal transgressions could then lead to the legitimate owner receiving notification of enforcement action instead of the criminal.
 There is very little monitoring of number plate manufacture, particularly websites offering "vanity plates" (plates that are supposedly usable only in off-road circumstances, such as car shows) and this gives criminals avenues to attempt to evade detection, however ANPR will often show that there are multiple vehicles using the same registration number and prove that the genuine owner is innocent as well as providing images to identify the culprits.